UWQSC/backtesting-framework/README.md

     pip install -r requirements.txt
     ```

 ### Usage

 1. Prepare your historical data in the required format.
-2. Implement your trading strategy in the `strategies` directory.
+2. The current application runs on data in csv format and uses streamlit.
-3. Run the backtesting script:
+3. Run the application:
-    ```bash
+    ```python
-    python backtest.py
+    streamlit run main.py
     ```